Once it is obvious to the people around you that you have made a self-created social gaffe, how do you deal with it?

 The Realisation of the Gaffe

 She was neither of the people on my list and then told me she had only joined the workshop at the last minute.
 This didn’t phase me because this happens all the time.
 I put her name on the list then asked for the first part of her email address as per the admin requirement.
-As she gave me the email address one of the other delegates that it was a closed course for their department.
-As she was busy telling everyone the session she was meant to be attending, she noticed the large TV monitor with my workshop title on it and the penny finally dropped.
+As she gave me the email address one of the other delegates mentioned that it was a closed course for their department.
+Ignoring this, she carried on telling everyone how keen she was about attending the session she was meant to be attending.
+She eventually noticed the large TV monitor with my workshop title clearly displayed on it and the penny finally dropped.
 She was in the wrong room.

 The Gaffe Handled